krishte/TRACR/README.md

 ### Classes

-This page displays all a users' classes and clicking on a class leads to the Specific class page where the assignments for that class both complete and incomplete are displayed.
+This page displays all a users' classes and on a class leads to the Specific class page where the assignments for that class both complete and incomplete are displayed.
 The floating add button in the bottom-right is present in all pages.
-Clicking on it gives three options: add a class, add an assignment, and add a grade.
+Tapping it gives three options: add a class, add an assignment, and add a grade.
 The Add class page is shown below.

 |Classes|Specific class|Add class|
 |---|---|---|